Kennesaw State hosts Georgia State following Cottle’s 28-point performance - WTOP News

 Kennesaw, Georgia; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Kennesaw State takes on Georgia State after Simeon Cottle scored 28 points in Kennesaw State’s 88-73 win over the Jackson State Tigers.
+BOTTOM LINE: Kennesaw State takes on Georgia State after Simeon Cottle scored 28 points in Kennesaw State’s 88-73 victory over the Jackson State Tigers.

 The Owls have gone 3-1 at home.
-Kennesaw State is second in the CUSA with 26.5 defensive rebounds per game led by Braedan Lue averaging 3.9.
+Kennesaw State is the CUSA leader with 13.5 offensive rebounds per game led by Frankquon Sherman averaging 3.5.

-The Panthers are 0-5 on the road.
-Georgia State ranks eighth in the Sun Belt allowing 75.2 points while holding opponents to 43.2% shooting.
+The Panthers have gone 0-5 away from home.
+Georgia State is 1-7 in games decided by 10 or more points.

 Kennesaw State scores 94.9 points, 19.7 more per game than the 75.2 Georgia State allows.
 Georgia State averages 7.9 made 3-pointers per game this season, 0.5 more makes per game than Kennesaw State gives up.

-TOP PERFORMERS: Cottle averages 3.5 made 3-pointers per game for the Owls, scoring 21.4 points while shooting 46.7% from beyond the arc.
-Ramone Seals is shooting 48.3% and averaging 11.1 points.
+TOP PERFORMERS: Cottle is shooting 46.9% and averaging 21.4 points for the Owls.
+Trey Simpson is averaging 1.8 made 3-pointers.

-Micah Tucker is scoring 11.7 points per game and averaging 1.8 rebounds for the Panthers.
+Micah Tucker is shooting 40.7% and averaging 11.7 points for the Panthers.
 Malachi Brown is averaging 9.6 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.